AdManteza/kinesio/README.md

 # README

+Kinesio(name of my brother's clinic)

-A scheduling app for my brother's clinic.
+This is a scheduling app that I'm trying to build for my brother's clinic.

 It will utilize Ruby on Rails on the backend and later on use React on some parts of the front-end.